andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 The issue was, this had accidentally pushed a data-centric view, at the expense of a process / behavioural one.

-Despite this being a CQRS shop, these didn't even really manifest in domain events.

-(The domain events, such as they were weren't even very fleshed out, having mainly fallen back into the realm of CRUD operations.)

-This wasn't evident in itself specifically - there was simply a lot of the former, and a significant absense of the latter.

 What did this mean?

-Most fundamentally, this core tenent had subtly given teams and domain experts the signal to look for _commonality and overlaps in the data_, and to de-prioritise the _differences in the ownership, processing and behaviour_.
+Most fundamentally, this conceptual mis-step had subtly given both teams and domain experts the signal to look for _commonality and overlaps in the data_, and to de-prioritise the _differences in the ownership, processing and behaviour_.
 This wasn't just confined to Cases either.

 PROBLEM:
 - "ONE MODEL TO RULE THEM ALL" THINKING HAD BUBBLED UP,
-- BOURNE OF A DESIRE NOT TO DUPLICATE DATA.
+- BOURNE OF A VALID DESIRE NOT TO DUPLICATE DATA.
 - CONSEQUENTLY DESIGN DECISIONS / TRADE-OFFS HAD BEEN MADE WITH ONLY A SUB-SET OF THE DOMAIN INFORMATION.

 NEAR ENEMY: Domain Driven Design is about the data, and not the behaviour, or if it is both, then the data has more weight, and the behaviour is of secondary importance.
 (I actually think it's the other way around.)